facelessuser/pyspelling/docs/src/markdown/parsers.md

 ## Available Parsers

-PySpelling comes with a couple of builtin parsers.
+PySpelling comes with a couple of built-in parsers.

 ### Raw